Copyright © SanMar Corp. All rights reserved.

 Pearlized Buttons.
 Buttons that have a pearl-colored hue.

-Perfect Blend® (District).
-A 50/50 blend of ring-spun combed cotton and poly which makes Perfect Blend tees as good or better than the finest purebred.
+Perfect Blend® CVC (District).
+A rich 60/40 blend of combed ring spun cotton and poly, plus a finer yarn count makes Perfect Blend CVC tees the only perfect choice.

 Perfect Tri™ (District).
 50/25/25 poly/ring spun combed cotton/rayon.
 The undeniably perfect combination of exceptional softness and laid-back style.